Aryathel/Hackathon2020/README.md

   * Because we already were using the Fly.me API, we decided that we could also submit the project for this challenge as well.

 # Our Journey
-Over the course of the 36 hour period, we worked together as a full stack development team to build a website groundwork, both front and back end, as well as a Googe Home Mini application and a Python webhook server.
+Over the course of the 36 hour period, we worked together as a full stack development team to build a website groundwork, both front and back end, as well as a Google Home Mini application and a Python webhook server.

 1. The start of our adventure was with establishing a connection too the GraphQL API provided by Fly.me and seeing what we were provided with.
    1. None of our members had used GraphQL previously, so it was quite the adventure learning out how to configure requests properly.